VatanAgnihotri/travelopia_project/README.md

 Steps to run the application locally once you cloned it.

-1. Make sure that front-end forlder has the /build forlder created.
+1. Make sure that the front-end folder has the /build folder created.
 If not, go to the front-end folder and run these commands.
    a. npm install
    b. npm run build